 A Director at Repligen (RGEN) is Selling Shares

-Yesterday, a Director at Repligen (RGEN), Karen Dawes, sold shares of RGEN for $394.8K.
+Yesterday, a Director at Repligen (RGEN), John Cox, sold shares of RGEN for $413.5K.

+This is Cox’s first transaction since reporting a Sell transaction on BIIB back in February 2012 In addition to John Cox, one other RGEN executive reported Sell trades in the last month.

 See today’s analyst top recommended stocks >>

-The insider sentiment on Repligen has been positive according to 28 insider trades in the past three months.
-This sentiment is slightly higher than the average sentiment of company insiders in this sector.
+The insider sentiment on Repligen has been neutral according to 29 insider trades in the past three months.
+This sentiment is slightly lower than the average sentiment of company insiders in this sector.

-Karen Dawes’ trades have generated a 43.7% average return based on past transactions.
+John Cox’s trades have generated a -54.5% average return based on past transactions.
 DailyInsider proprietary algorithm detects trades by the most influential insiders and selects attractive trading opportunities daily.
 To subscribe to the DailyInsider visit this page.

 TipRanks has tracked 36,000 company insiders and found that a few of them are better than others when it comes to timing their transactions.
 See which 3 stocks are most likely to make moves following their insider activities.